About the Road Danger Reduction Forum

 These are presented in our regular posts on this website, letters to the press, Press Releases, at seminars and conferences (see Events), and responses to consultations etc.

-We also try to form partnerships with organisations that support the RDR, or “real road safety” agenda, such as the national cyclists’ organisation CTC, the Environmental Travel Association, London Cycling Campaign, the national road crash victim’s charity RoadPeace, 20s Plenty, etc.
+We also try to form partnerships with organisations that support the RDR, or “real road safety” agenda, such as the national cyclists’ organisation Cycling UK, the Environmental Travel Association, London Cycling Campaign, the national road crash victim’s charity RoadPeace, 20s Plenty, Living Streets, etc.

 If your organisation wishes to sign the Road Danger Reduction Charter